 But you probably do not remember the second Kristallnacht on 6 and 7 November 1955, when the Polites, short for Konstantinoupolites, which were the Greeks of Istanbul, were targeted in a violent pogrom carefully fabricated by the Turkish Security Service.

-In what can be described as Turkey’s Kristallnacht, riots that lasted two days targeted the Greek and Armenian communities.
+In what can only be described as Turkey’s Kristallnacht, riots that lasted two days targeted the Greek and Armenian communities.
 The riots were carefully planned by the Turkish government to cleanse Istanbul of the approximately 100,000 Polites, who were excluded from the Turkish-Greek population exchange of 1923-24.

 A Turkish mob, most of which had been trucked into the city in advance, assaulted Istanbul’s Greek community for nine hours.
 Overnight, 71 churches, 41 schools, eight newspapers, more than 4,000 stores and 2,000 residences were looted or destroyed.